Hanifgit/Software-Development/Nikto.md

 ```
 Scan your web server for vulnerabilities.

-Nikto is an Open Source (GPL) free vulnerability scanner software that scans web servers for over 6700 potentially dangerous files/programs
+Nikto is an Open Source (GPL) free vulnerability scanner software that scans web servers for over 6700 potentially dangerous files
+or programs

 If you are looking to test Intranet applications or in-house applications, then you can use the Nikto web scanner.
-It will test a web server in
+It will test
-the quickest time possible.
+a web server in the quickest time possible.
 Nikto is included in Kali Linux.
 ```
 ### How to install Nikto on Linux
 ```